jnichols-git/matcha/CONTRIBUTING.md

 ## Creating a Branch for Changes

-1. Identify the version number you would like to make a change to. *The current active development branch is noted at the top of this document.*
+1. Identify the version branch you would like to make a change to. *These branches are specified in Versioning*.
 2. Ensure that your local repository is up to date:

     ```bash